Working in the UK

 Studying below degree level

 Please note if the programme of study is below degree level you will be permitted to work 10 hours per week during term time and full-time during vacations.
-Please check your Tier 4 visa for your permitted working hours.
+Please check your Student visa for your permitted working hours.